akononovicius/akononovicius.github.io/README.md

-# akononovicius.github.io
+# Purpose of this repository

-Redirect to institutional webpage
+Redirection from my personal domain to my institutional webpage.